Leadership Academies

 School & Teacher Leadership Academy

-These four-day academies are devoted to specific topics with one academy currently focused on effective data usage to improve student learning and the other one focused on effective professional development to improve student learning.
+These four-day academies are devoted to specific topics with one academy focused on instruction and Professional Learning Communities (PLCs) to improve student learning and the other one focused on the development of strong, healthy school cultures to support student learning.

-School teams consisting of anywhere from 2-10 members attend these academies with their principal and/or assistant principal.
+School teams consisting of anywhere from 4-10 members attend these academies with their principal.
 Some school teams represent their formal School Leadership Team whereas others are comprised of grade level representatives, subject representatives as well as other staff members who are identified as key to the school improvement process.
 As part of the academy, school teams develop a schoolwide plan for implementing practices learned as well as a plan for how to share what they have learned with the staff as a whole.
-All presentations include team processing time and one session is devoted to team planning.
+All sessions include team processing time and devoted planning time is provided for all teams.